enigma0Z/task-timer/KNOWN_ISSUES.md

 * [X] Deleting the current ticountdown will cause a crash
 * [X] Timers not rolling over when completed (e.g. work completes, break is not queued up to be on deck)
+* [X] Notifications broke on Firefox for some reason
+  * This is due to a bad configuration on my computer